Textile manufacturing: Mercerising

 A further possibility is mercerising, during which the fabric is treated with a caustic soda solution, to cause swelling of the fibres.
 This results in improved lustre, strength and dye affinity.
 Cotton is mercerised under tension, and all alkali must be washed out before the tension is released, or shrinkage will take place.

 Many other chemical treatments may be applied to cotton fabrics to produce low flammability, crease-resistance and other qualities, but the four most important non-chemical finishing treatments are:

 Singeing

 Singeing is designed to burn off the surface fibres from the fabric to produce smoothness.
 The fabric passes over brushes to raise the fibres, then passes over a plate heated by gas flames.

 Raising

 During raising, the fabric surface is treated with sharp teeth to lift the surface fibres, thereby imparting downiness, softness and warmth, as in flannelette.

 Calendering

-Calendering is a procecss in which the fabric is passed between heated rollers to generate smooth, polished or embossed effects.
+Calendering is a process in which the fabric is passed between heated rollers to generate smooth, polished or embossed effects.